 Negligible.
 According to the CIA Fact File official figures, Djibouti has a net migration of – 5.33 migrants/1,000 population, meaning that it receives more people than the number leaving the country.

 As a country of mixed migration destination

 Most of those entering Djibouti are seeking escape from harsh, oppressive and undesirable conditions elsewhere (mainly Somalia and Ethiopia).
 The vast majority use Djibouti as a transit territory en route to Yemen and the Gulf States.
 However there are those that attempt to claim asylum in Djibouti.
 As a country of destination Djibouti offers most asylum seekers from Somalia refugee status on a ‘prima facie’ basis, whilst those from Eritrea, Ethiopia and other neighbouring countries undergo individual Refugee Status Determination procedures.
 There are approximately, 22,234 refugees residing in the south east of the country (Ali Adeh refugee camp) the overwhelming majority are Somali.
 In late 2011 approximately 1000 Somalis were entering Djibouti every month via the Loyada border crossing with Somaliland.

 As a country of mixed migration transit

 Djibouti serves as a vital transit country for mixed migratory flows towards the Gulf States and the Middle East and beyond.
 Recent reported figures have shown that the number of Ethiopians transiting through Djibouti have increased with the intention of their next port of destination being Yemen.
 There is also a marked increase in the number of Somalis who are opting to transit through the Djiboutian port of Obock to Yemen rather than the port of Bossaso (previously the departure point of choice).
-In October, 2012 alone there was an average of 102 boats that left Djibouti for Yemen and 7,013 migrants crossed the border from Djibouti.
+In 2012, over 84,446 migrants were recorded as having used Port Obock in Djibouti to reach Yemen.